kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Baking</summary>
-    You are skilled at the creation of flour-based food readied in an oven, including bread, cookies, cakes, pastries and pies, and have Expertise on such checks.
+    You are skilled at the creation of flour-based food readied in an oven, including bread, cookies, cakes, pastries and pies, and have <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Butchering</summary>
     Skill at slaughtering, dressing and preserving meat from livestock, game and fish.
 A slaughter improperly performed can spoil or even poison the meat, so having skill at removing the animal's entrails is necessary in the production of large amounts of available meat.
 When preparing rations from animals, you can prepare 50% extra, and the rations will not spoil.
-You have Expertise on all such checks.
+You have <b>Expertise</b> on all such checks.
 However, normally you do not make checks for this skill, only required for instance if you need to extract a specific rare organ, such as a blowfish’s poison bladder or a dragon’s flame sac.
   </details>

   <details>
     <summary>Cuisine</summary>
     The mastery of supervising and working in a professional kitchen, ordering and purchasing of inventory and the preparation, practice and preservation of food.
-It grants Expertise on Charisma checks when communicating with other kitchen staff, as well as patrons that have been impressed with your food.
+It grants <b>Expertise</b> on Charisma checks when communicating with other kitchen staff, as well as patrons that have been impressed with your food.
 Note that these kinds of kitchens are only found in the courts of nobles and very rarely, also as restaurants.
   </details>

   <details>
     <summary>Foraging</summary>
     The skill to find safe naturally occurring ingredients that you can prepare in a wilderness environment.
 Even though you might not be able to identify the exact nature of the ingredients, you will be able to ensure that they are safe to eat, and figure out how to prepare them.
-You have Expertise on all foraging checks and checks made to identify whether something is safe to eat or drink.
+You have <b>Expertise</b> on all foraging checks and checks made to identify whether something is safe to eat or drink.
   </details>
   </div>
 </details>